capejs/capejs/content/api/router.md

 according to the routing table.

-When this component is different from the component which is mounted currently, it unmounts the latter and mounts the former.
+When this component is different from the component which is mounted currently, it unmounts the latter, executes the `#notify()` method, and mounts the former.
-When this component is same with the component mounted currently it calls the `#refresh` method of mounted component.
+When this component is same with the component mounted currently, it just executes the `#notify()` method.

-Lastly, the `#notify()` method is executed.

 If you don't want the `#notify()` method to be executed, use [#show()](#show) instead.